-One hour after our departure from Angern an der March, we took another break, at Vysoká pri Morave, this time on the Slovakian side, simply to enjoy the silence and the beauty of the place.
-No mosquitos around us, but maybe the insect repellent does merely it work.
+One hour after our departure from Angern an der March, we took another break at Vysoká pri Morave, this time on the Slovakian side, simply to enjoy the silence and the beauty of the place.
+No mosquitos around us, but maybe the insect repellent does merely work.

 The final stretch to Marchegg: no arm tiredness, no sun to upset us, no mosquitos, no fishermen, no one paddling!
 We were starting to feel sorry as our journey was coming to an end.

 The exit in Marchegg was effortless and smooth.
-We could easily recognize the spot, near the firemen boats and the eagle monument.
-We landed safely, glad that kayaking the Thaya & March/Morava, from Breclav (CZ) to Marchegg (AT) was possible in two days.
+We could easily recognize the spot near the firemen’s boats and the eagle monument.
+We landed safely, glad that kayaking the Thaya & March/Morava from Breclav (CZ) to Marchegg (AT) was possible in two days.

 Marchegg Waterfront to Marchegg Train Station

-After packing everything, we headed to the city centre, near Marchegg Castle and the police station, only 650 meters away from the river band.
+After packing everything, we headed to the city center, near Marchegg Castle and the police station, only 650 meters away from the riverbank.
 We already knew the area, as we’ve been here before.

 Next to the police station is a NextBike stand with a few bikes to rent.
-We rented two of them and headed to the train station, another 3 kilometres from here: not an easy task for my husband as he had to carry backpack the kayak.
+So we rented two of them and headed to the train station, another 3 kilometers from here: not an easy task for my husband as he had to carry the kayak backpack.